SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 ## Planned for Rest of Q1 2020

 *Exact dates to be determined*

+#### Archictecture and Development Features

-A new major (2.0) is planned for mid-Q1 2020, primarily due to support for Angular 9 and the new Ivy rendering engine.
+A new major (2.0) is planned for mid-Q1 2020, primarily due to planned support for Angular 9 and the new Ivy rendering engine.
 The release of a new major version of Spartacus means that the code contains breaking changes.
 Some features may be released earlier depending on timing.

-#### Archictecture and Development Features
+For upgrading to Spartacus 2.0, we’re working on a transition that will easy as possible.
+Typically we expect the update process to span as little as one hour, to at most one day, if being done by an experienced Angular developer.

+There will be an update command (on top of Angular’s update command) that should take care of most changes automatically, including low-level changes.
+However, the exception might be if code has been extended or replaced by customers.
+Not all updates will be taken care of automatically, so we will be looking for feedback as release candidates are published.

+Note: One low-level area to avoid at the moment is the Cart, as it is going through a refactor for 2.0 release.

 - Move to Angular 9 (aiming for February 2020)
   - Schematics update for supporting migration